jipperspippers/jipperspippers/README.md

-UofT Student
+UofT Student \
-Machine Learning and Data Science Specialist
+Machine Learning and Data Science Specialist \
 Looking for work!
+Or a project to work on!